hkujy/Ceder-Yu-PersonalizedPT-IllustrateExample/README.md

 #Readme
 1. Run the code
 * python main.py
-* you may need to change the name of file "Read.py" to "read.py"
 2. Results
-> You should be able to get the same results as Table 1 in the reference
+> You should be able to get the same results as Table 1,rows 1,3,4 in the reference.
+> The second row "Shortest path based on the most important attribute" can be easily observed.
+So I did not code it.

 3. Contact
 > yujiang@dtu.dk